Student Homelessness and Basic Needs Insecurity

 Frequently Asked Questions About Basic Needs Insecurity

 No. Students who are considered independent can apply for a dependency override, which relieves them of the requirement to provide parental or guardian information.
 These overrides are granted on a case-by-case basis.
-Most homeless students will qualify for them as long as they can verify they're unaccompanied homeless youths.
+Most students experiencing homelessness will qualify for an override as long as they can verify they're unaccompanied homeless youths.

 This verification must come from a homeless youth liaison, Runaway and Homeless Youth Act provider, U.S. Department of Housing and Urban Development provider, or financial aid administrator.

-Grants and scholarships targeting homeless and low-income students may provide necessary supplemental income.
+Grants and scholarships targeting students experiencing homelessness and students with financial need may provide necessary supplemental income.
 Some awards even cover all tuition and housing costs for four years.
 Those who cannot secure loans, scholarships, or grants may qualify for Supplemental Nutrition Assistance Program benefits, which provide monthly cash payments for food, and subsidized or low-cost housing.

 With Advice From:

-Sara Orris is a consultant at Oakland Schools with specializations in homeless student services, human trafficking, and foster care.
+Sara Orris is a consultant at Oakland Schools with specializations in services for students experiencing homelessness, human trafficking, and foster care.
 She also trains in the area of trauma.
 Orris is passionate about the education of children and youths and works to ensure the most vulnerable children receive the services they need to be successful in school.

 Lisa Kossiver has been involved with Students Rising Above since 2002 when she served on the board of directors.
 In 2004, she assumed the role of student outreach and selection chair.
 In 2005, she became a student advisor.
 In this position, she has helped over 50 students graduate college and enter the workforce.
 Kossiver has worked in the field of education for over 30 years, teaching Hebrew while in college and math and computer science in both public and private school settings.
 She holds a BS in computer and information science from The Ohio State University and a teaching credential from San Francisco State University.